-VBY1 #4 Defence v NT Part 2 ACOL Contract: 3N By: East
+VB#4 Y1 Defense v No-trumps 2 SA Contract: 3N By: East l

-Date: 24/03/2016 Board #: 2
+Date: 23/03/2016 Board #: 2

 Dealer: East Vulnerable: None

-Play this hand online!
+Play this hand online! ļ

-Another opening lead problem and more counting.
+This deal presents you with another opening lead problem and more counting.

-Counting the cards is an essential skill in this game so this deal gives you just a little more practice.
+Counting the cards is an essential skill in this game so here is some more practice.